 - Don’t leave items out or accessible that you don’t want your dog to chew — from clothing to food to trash cans.

 - Your environment includes you.
 Make sure you have realistic expectations.
 It’s virtually inevitable that your dog will, at some point, chew up something you value.
 This is often part of the transition to a new home.
-Your dog needs time to learn the house rules, and you need to remember to take precautions and keep things out of her reach.
+Your dog needs time to learn the house rules, and you need to remember to take precautions and keep things out of their reach.

 Chewing is normal teething and investigative puppy behavior (read this on Puppy Chewing),

-however, dogs will engage in destructive behavior for a variety of reasons.
+However, dogs will engage in destructive behavior for a variety of reasons.
 In order to deal with the behavior, you must first determine why your dog is being destructive.
 Here are some potential reasons and ways to address them:

 Boredom or Social Isolation

 When dogs do not get enough engagement through play, training and exercise, they may begin seeking other sources of stimulation — like chewing.
 This can occur if:

 - Left alone for long periods without opportunities for human interaction.